 Best Movie Franchise: Space Odyssey

 There is something spectacular about intergalactic adventures that ignites a different sense of escapism to so many other genres.
 So, here are some of the most enigmatic space adventure movie franchises!

 Ridley Scott’s ominous and tense 1979 space-horror Alien has become an all-time classic.
-The same sadly can’t be said about its 3 sequels and 2 prequels (with the exception of Aliens in 1986).
-Despite this, the movie franchise has continued to make high budget space-operas to the present day.
+The same sadly can’t be said about its 3 sequels and 2 prequels (except for Aliens in 1986).
+Despite this, the movie franchise has continued to make high-budget space operas to the present day.
 Still, Alien shows no sign of slowing!
 Filling the less family-friendly spot in this section, the Alien films have been an irrefutable scare-fest series for years.

 Star Trek defined the term “cult classic”, with fans arguably more devoted than Star Wars fans.
 Now, that’s saying something!
 The film franchise (born from a TV series) can’t help but be compared to Star Wars.
 Despite its competitor grossing over six times as much, the cultural impacts of Star Trek are huge.
 I mean, look at “Beam me up Scotty” around every corner in modern media, and kids everywhere trying to do the famous Spock hand sign.

 Franchises are money-making machines, as we know.
 Kids franchises, when done right, can put that machine into overdrive.
 These need to be made with care and have that special something that children and families keep coming back to.

 Toy Story has that special something.
 This franchise is joint for the fewest films on this list (4) but is arguably the most critically acclaimed of them all.
 Toy Story has not just connected with the hearts of millions around the world, but also, has broken major ground with animation technology, with Toy Story (1995) being the first-ever fully computer-animated feature film.
 Toy Story has grossed an estimated $3 billion worldwide.